Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

 Although the returned solution is invalid, the energy of the system equals $2$ in this case, which is less than the minimum valid energy of $3$.
 Tbl.~\ref{tab:lagrange} summarizes the results for function \emph{H(x)} for \emph{$\beta=1$}.

 To compensate for this effect, a Lagrange parameter is applied that increases the weight of the penalty term.
-In \ac{DFJSP} valid solutions with higher energy are preferred to invalid solutions with low energy but violated constraints.
+In \ac{DFJSP}, valid solutions with higher energy are preferred to invalid solutions with low energy but violated constraints.
 The value of the weight parameter depends on the problem instance.
-A value that is too low penalizes invalid configurations of variables insufficiently, resulting energy values that might be lower than the minimum energy of the best valid solution.
+A value that is too low penalizes invalid configurations of variables insufficiently, resulting in energy values that might be lower than the minimum energy of the best valid solution.
 Values that are too high would return valid configurations -- possible with higher energy than the optimum.
 The value of the Lagrange parameter is set based on the maximum makespan of the jobs ( \emph{t$_{\text{max}}$} in Section~\ref{sec:variable_pruning}).
 The maximum energy value, which corresponds to the maximum makespan \emph{t$_{\text{max}}$}, is equal to 10 (this value is calculated for each problem instance based on the input job dictionary).
 The penalty is set to \emph{$\beta=t_{\text{max}}$}, meaning the maximum energy possible for a valid configuration for this problem instance, which results in the following function \emph{H(x)}:

 The energy of the function is equal to $11$, which is above the maximum energy possible for valid solutions of $10$.
 This ensures that no invalid solution will have lower energy than any of the valid solutions.
-The technique demonstrated in this simplified example can be applied in the same way to problems that have more jobs and operations.
+The technique demonstrated in this simplified example can be applied similarly to problems with more jobs and operations.
 The resulting \ac{QUBO} will have more variables.

-The same method is used to calculate the weights for other constraints.
+The same method is used to calculate the weights for other constraints as well.
 Generally, the Lagrange parameters are set individually for each constraint, depending on the magnitude of the objective function to be minimized and its relative strength to the constraints.
 In this case, to make sure that the cost function \emph{H(x)} has the lowest energy for valid solutions, the weights ${\alpha, \beta, \gamma}$ of penalty functions \emph{f(x)}, \emph{g(x)} and \emph{f(x)} are all set equal to \emph{t$_{\text{max}}$}, which is the maximum energy value of all valid solutions.